DAGWorks-Inc/hamilton/examples/async/README.md

 This is because the output of that function is never awaited during delegation.
 We are looking into ways to fix this, but for now be careful.
 We will at least be adding validation so the errors are clearer.
 2. Performance *should* be close to optimal but we have not benchmarked.
 We welcome contributions
-3. Currently there is the potential for a memory leak.
-This is due to the coroutine cache we use, which we really shouldn't need to.
-That said, you'll want to create a driver on a per-request basis (for now)
-## Next steps

 We want feedback!
 We can determine how to make this part of the core API once we get userse who are happy, so have some fun!